 The Kelso Police Department Patrol Division employs fourteen commissioned patrol officers and four sergeants.
 The patrol division provides the community a variety of patrol services that are community-police partnership driven and focus on crime-reduction strategies.
-The patrol division commander is responsible for the Reserve Division, School Resource Officer Program, the Training Division, and Community-Oriented Policing.
+The patrol division captain is responsible for the Reserve Division, School Resource Officer Program, the Training Division, and Community-Oriented Policing.

 All officers in the Kelso Police Department are trained in community-oriented-policing and use problem-solving skills to reduce crime and are committed to resolving neighborhood issues before they become unmanageable.

 Each year the patrol division participates in county-wide community safety enforcement programs, such as Drive-Hammered/Get-Nailed, Seatbelt and Speed Enforcement, Every 15 Minutes, and National Night Out.

 The Kelso Police Department, in partnership with Kelso High School, have mutually benefited from the services of a school resource officer (SRO).
 This commissioned full-time police officer provides security, administrative and crime prevention services at the high school.

 The department’s training division is operated by the patrol captain and utilizes a “succession planning” design in training officers for future administrative, supervisory, and investigative positions within the department.
 The Washington State Justice Training Committee requires all officers statewide to achieve a minimum of twenty-four hours of mandatory police training each year.
 The Kelso Police Department has met this challenge and continually seeks to meet this goal.